 The Spouse/Dependant's pension will be payable for the rest of his or her life (except in the case of children).
-If your Spouse/Dependant (except in the case of children) is more than ten years younger than you, their pension will be reduced by an amount determined by the Trustee.
+In certain circumstances if your Spouse/Dependant (except in the case of children) is more than ten years younger than you, their pension will be reduced by an amount determined by the Trustee.
+For more information please contact the Pensions Administration Team.